alexandre10044/306radiator/README.md

 # 306radiator

 A radiator is placed in a square room.
 We want to know how the temperature is distributed in the roombased on the radiator’s location.
-The temperature in the room verifies the very famous heat equation:∂2T∂x2(x, y) +∂2T∂y2(x, y) =f(x, y)where:•Tis the room temperature,
+The temperature in the room verifies the very famous heat equation:∂2T∂x2(x, y) +∂2T∂y2(x, y) =f(x, y)where:

+•Tis the room temperature,

 •∂2T /∂u2is the second partial derivative ofTrelative tou,